-The Federal Court of Appeal recently issued public reasons for its dismissal of Eli Lilly Canada Inc's appeal of a Federal Court decision that had awarded Teva Canada Limited more than C$70 million under Section 8 of the Patented Medicines (Notice of Compliance) Regulations.
-Further, the court granted Teva's cross-appeal – which sought to add to its recovery of lost pipefill sales – and an adjustment to account for an underreporting of sales in the data relied on by both parties' experts.
+In early 2018 the Federal Court of Appeal dismissed Eli Lilly Canada's appeal of a trial decision awarding more than $70 million to Teva Canada under Section 8 of the Patented Medicines (Notice of Compliance) Regulations.
+The Federal Court of Appeal recently granted Teva's cross-appeal seeking to add to its recovery lost pipe fill sales and an adjustment to account for underreporting of sales in the data relied on by both parties' experts.
 Eli Lilly has since applied to the Supreme Court for leave to appeal.